frc2204/ramdocs/docs/fabrication/cnc/3d-printer.md

 After comfirming that the model is ready to print, you will need to press print on the top right.
 ![Print](https://cdn.discordapp.com/attachments/898001388288741426/1135489503105142816/Print.png)

 Finally, a screen will pop up, prompting you to send it to the printer.
 Click "Send", and you have successfully send off your first 3D print.
+Have fun printing!
 ![Send](https://cdn.discordapp.com/attachments/898001388288741426/1135489999559721032/Send.png)